jamulussoftware/jamulus/src/res/homepage/manual.md

 ![Buffer delay](bufferdelay.png)

 The buffer delay setting is a fundamental setting of the Jamulus software.
-This setting has influence on many connection properties.
+This setting has an influence on many connection properties.
 Three buffer sizes are supported:

-- 64 samples: This is the preferred setting since it provides the lowest latency but does not work with all sound cards.
+- 64 samples: The preferred setting.
+Provides the lowest latency but does not work with all sound cards.
-- 128 samples: This setting should work for most available sound cards.
+- 128 samples: Should work for most available sound cards.
-- 256 samples: This setting should only be used if only a very slow computer or a slow internet connection is available.
+- 256 samples: Should only be used on very slow computers, or with a slow internet connection.

 Some sound card drivers do not allow the buffer delay to be changed from within the Jamulus software.
-In this case the buffer delay setting is disabled.
-To change the actual buffer delay, this setting has to be changed in the sound card driver.
+In this case the buffer delay setting is disabled and has to be changed using the sound card driver.
 On Windows, press the ASIO Setup button to open the driver settings panel.

 ![Buffer delay Windows](bufferdelaywindows.jpg)